RELOOP: Recursive Retrieval with Multi-Hop Reasoner and Planners for Heterogeneous QA: Experiment

 \subsection{Efficiency Analysis}

-To test HSEQ framework's latency, \emph{evidence actually inspected} are calculated: iteration steps for HSEQ-I and wall-clock latency are calculated.
+To test RELOOP framework's latency, \emph{evidence actually inspected} are calculated: iteration steps for RELOOP-I and wall-clock latency are calculated.
 Results are summarized below.
-“LLM-only” incurs a single forward pass (1 step) and thus the lowest raw latency, but it lacks provenance and typically underperforms on accuracy in Table~\ref{tab:acc-f1-eff}.
-HSEQ maintains short, budgeted loops (about 3–5 steps) with substantially lower latency than Graph-centric ToG while preserving multi-hop capability.
+“LLM-only” incurs a single forward pass (1 step) and thus the lowest raw latency, but this comes at the cost of weaker multi-hop accuracy and no explicit provenance in Table~\ref{tab:acc-f1-eff}.
+In contrast, graph-centric ToG performs many expansion steps (11–17 on average), which substantially increases latency (e.g., over $22$k ms on HotpotQA and $24$k ms on MetaQA-3hop), even though it is designed for multi-hop reasoning.

+RELOOP occupies a middle ground in this trade-off.
+Both the best and median RELOOP variants maintain short, budgeted loops of roughly $3$–$5$ steps across datasets, yet reduce latency by more than half relative to ToG on all three benchmarks.
+This indicates that guided, windowed iteration over RELOOP can retain multi-hop capability while avoiding the long expansion chains and repeated graph traversals of ToG.
+Compared with LLM-only, RELOOP pays a moderate overhead in latency but gains structured evidence and substantially higher accuracy on multi-step questions.
+RELOOP provides a more balanced operating point with bounded steps and competitive performance.